 We choose low-impact manufacturing technologies

 In search of production technologies with a low impact on the environment, Arapaha is working with a number of key technologies.
+We likewise love to work with companies who have social inclusion on the agenda.

 - Textile dyeing is one of the most polluting steps in the fashion industry.
 Therefore we have worked hard to use water free dyeing processes.
 Together with DyeCoo Textile Systems we have developed and patented the use of supercritical CO2 dyeing of biopolymers such as PLA, even for dark colors and with good colour fastness.
 This technology can be used to dye yarns, non-wovens and textiles.
 Supercritical CO2 is used instead of water and chemicals.
 It is a technology that ensures that no toxic substances are released into the environment.